martinak1/LinStall/README.md

 The website can be found here -> http://www.info465.us/amartin/

-This is a project for my Senior Projects in Information Systems at VCU.
+This is for my Senior Projects in Information Systems seminar at VCU.
 The requirements will change over time, with the deliverables as follows

 Deliverables: